oceanumeric/oceanumeric.github.io/docs/_math/svd-to-pca.md

 tags: probability algorithm data-science machine-learning numerical-linear-algebra
 ---

 Principal Component Analysis (PCA) is a dimensionality reduction technique that is widely used in data science.
-In this post, we will focus on the application of SVD to PCA, which is a great tool for dimensionality reduction.
+In this post, we will focus on the application of Singular Value Decomposition (SVD) to PCA, which is a great tool for dimensionality reduction.

 First, we will learn how to find eigenvalues and eigenvectors of a matrix.
 Then, we will learn how to use SVD to find principal components.